vuestorefront/vue-storefront/doc/new-core-proposal/CategoryPage.md

 ### Data
 `pagination` - an object that defines two settings:
-1. <s>`number` of product items to load per page, currently set to 50 </s> change name to 'perPage` 2.<s> "offset` that probably defines which page has been last loaded, currently set to 0 and doesn't change anywhere. // change to currentPage and implement it on API and frontend </s> change name to `current`
+1. <s>`number` of product items to load per page, currently set to 50 </s> change name to 'perPage`
+2. <s>`offset` that probably defines which page has been last loaded, currently set to 0 and doesn't change anywhere. // change to currentPage and implement it on API and frontend </s> change name to `current`
-4. <span style="color: green:"> "enabled" boolean - enables/disables paging.
-When it's disabled it lazy loads other products on scroll </span>
+4. <b> `enabled` boolean - enables/disables paging.
+When it's disabled it lazy loads other products on scroll </b>

 <s> `filterSet` - a set of filters that user has defined on Category page.  </s>
 `products` - computed property that return a list of product items of current category from the Vuex store.